raghurama123/PyLifeS/README.md

 | Raghunathan Ramakrishnan, TIFR Hyderabad (ramakrishnan@tifrh.res.in) | Exposure to biology at the UG level | 2       | 12 x 2 hours (Combined theory and hands-on sessions) |

 _NOTE:_ This repository has a [wiki](https://github.com/raghurama123/PyLifeS/wiki) providing a lot of useful information!

+🚧 This repository will be updated as the course progresses. 🚧

 ## Part 1: Python basics
 - Check your computers, operating systems, Python installation/configuration, Jupyter notebooks